 We believe we can continue to develop our sales to a level at which we will become cash flow positive.
-Based on our current and anticipated expense levels, existing capital resources and the net proceeds of this offering, we anticipate that our cash will be adequate to fund our operations for at least the next twelve months.
+Based on our current and anticipated expense levels, existing capital resources and the net proceeds of our proposed public offering, we anticipate that our cash will be adequate to fund our operations for at least the next twelve months.